2016 United States House of Representatives elections in West Virginia

 The 2016 United States House of Representatives elections in West Virginia were held on November 8, 2016, to elect the three U.S. representatives from the state of West Virginia, one from each of the state's three congressional districts.
 The elections coincided with the 2016 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 The primaries were held on May 10.

+Overview

+By district

+Results of the 2016 United States House of Representatives elections in West Virginia by district:

 District 1

 The 1st district was located in northern West Virginia and consisted of Barbour, Brooke, Doddridge, Gilmer, Grant, Hancock, Harrison, Marion, Marshall, Mineral, Monongalia, Ohio, Pleasants, Preston, Ritchie, Taylor, Tucker, Tyler, Wetzel, and Wood counties, including the cities of Parkersburg, Morgantown, Wheeling, Weirton, Fairmont, and Clarksburg.

+Incumbent Republican David McKinley, who had represented the district since 2011, ran for re-election.
+He was re-elected with 64% of the vote in 2014.
+The district had a PVI of R+14.